persapiens/Course/Project/BuildTestAnalysis.md

 ### Coverage/Jenkins Support

-Ensure you have the ability to run iTrust's and checkbox.io* test suite.
-You need to have your build server have a jetty/mysql instance in order to properly run the unit + integration tests.
+Ensure you have the ability to run iTrust's test suite.
 Add a plugin to jenkins to measure coverage and display a report within Jenkins on every commit.

-*You will have an automatically created test suite for checkbox.io created below.

 ### Automated Commit Generation - Commit Fuzzer